 Operating revenues are received for providing goods and services to the various customers and constituencies of the University.
 Operating expenses are those expenses paid to acquire or produce the goods and services provided in return for the operating revenues, and to carry out the mission of the University.
 Nonoperating revenues are revenues received for which goods and services are not provided; for example, state appropriations are nonoperating revenues because they are provided by the Legislature to the University without the Legislature directly receiving commensurate goods and services in return for those revenues.
 Without the nonoperating revenues, in particular the state appropriations, private gifts, and financial aid grants, the University would not be able to cover its costs of operations.
 These sources are critical to the University's financial stability and directly impact the quality of its programs.
-In fiscal year 2019, funding from these sources was adequate to cover all of the University's costs of operations.
+In fiscal year 2020, funding from these sources was adequate to cover all of the University's costs of operations.

-The Statement of Revenues, Expenses, and Changes in Net Position shows the activity that resulted in a \$94.3 million increase in net position for the fiscal year ended June 30, 2019.
+The Statement of Revenues, Expenses, and Changes in Net Position shows the activity that resulted in a \$77.5 million increase in net position for the fiscal year ended June 30, 2020.

-The University experienced a net operating loss in fiscal year 2019 of \$282.6 million.
+The University experienced a net operating loss in fiscal year 2020 of \$274.5 million.
 This operating loss highlights the University's dependency on nonoperating revenues such as state appropriations and private gifts to meet its costs of operations.

-Total fiscal year 2019 operating revenues increased by \$76.8 million (16.7%) over 2018.
-Tuition and fee revenues increased \$4.6 million (3.2%) which reflects increases in tuition rates.
-Contracts, grants, and federal appropriations increased 28.7%, providing \$63.7 million of the increase in operating revenues, reflecting the University's expanding research efforts, particularly at the Space Dynamics Lab.
+Total fiscal year 2020 operating revenues increased by \$21.4 million (4%) over 2019.
+Tuition and fee revenues increased \$6.1 million (4.1%) which reflects increases in tuition rates.
+Contracts, grants, and federal appropriations increased 8.6 percent, providing \$24.4 million of an increase in operating revenues, reflecting the University's expanding research efforts, particularly at the Utah State University Space Dynamics Lab.
+Other operating revenues, comprising sales and services of educational departments, service and auxiliary enterprises, and others, decreased \$9.1 million mainly due to the decreased on-campus student and staff populations during the COVID-19 pandemic public health and sanitation protocols.